wesleyrhi84-blip/rhinehart-market-risk-simulator/README.md

 # Rhinehart Market Risk Simulator

-A beginner-friendly Python program that simulates business risk assessments.
+A beginner-friendly Python program that simulates business risk assessments by evaluating hypothetical business decisions and financial and economic factors.

 ## Features

-- Evaluates hypothetical business decisions
+* Evaluates hypothetical business decisions
-- Considers financial and economic factors
+* Considers financial and economic factors
-- Calculates an overall risk score
+* Calculates an overall risk score
-- Categorizes risk as Low, Medium, or High
+* Categorizes risk as Low, Medium, or High

-## Technologies

-- Python

 ## Purpose

-The attatched file ending in "F" is the final draft of the project, while the other is the testing file for the code.
-The Rhinehart Market Risk Simulator is my first complete project through VS Studio, used as an introduction to familiarize myself with the capabilities of Python and the Github Copilot.
-This project was created to develop my skills in Python, financial analysis, and business risk assessment.
+This was my first complete project created through Visual Studio Code and served as an introduction to Python programming and GitHub Copilot.
+The project was created to develop my skills in Python, financial analysis, and business risk assessment.

+## Author

+Wesley Rhinehart